 How to Store

-Store: To prevent banana muffins from drying out, place in a resealable bag or airtight container and store on a counter for 3 days.
+Store: To prevent banana muffins from drying out, place in a resealable bag or airtight container and store muffins on a counter for 3 days.
 Afterwards if any left (never happens to us), refrigerate for another 3 days.

+Freeze: Bake and cool the muffins and freeze the same day to ensure freshness.
+Freeze muffins for up to 3 months.
 To thaw just remove banana muffins from the freezer and let defrost in a bag for a few hours or overnight on a counter.

 More Banana Muffin Recipes to Try